oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/operating-entities/oe01/readme.md

 ...
 ```

-This automation provides fully supports any kind of OCI IAM Dynamic Groups to be specified in the json format.
+This automation provides fully supports any kind of OCI IAM Dynamic Groups to be specified in the JSON format.
 For an example of such configuration and for extended documentation please refer to the [Identity & Access Management CIS Terraform module dynamic groups example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam/blob/main/dynamic-groups/examples/vision/input.auto.tfvars.template).

 &nbsp;